 We find that the element of air is a good representation of the Transformer archetype.
 The Transformer rises up and has perspective, as if suspended high up in the air.
-From here she can see clearly.
-We think of our mind as being able to ‘take flight’ in a way that the rest of our bodies cannot.
+From here they can see clearly.
+We think of our mind as being able to ‘take flight’ in a way that the rest of our body cannot.

 The ‘magical’ nature of the Transformer can also be represented by air imagery.
 Things magically ‘vanish into thin air’.
 Magicians fly in the air on magic carpets, witches fly in the air on their broomsticks.

-We are hard-wired as predators.
+We are hard-wired to be predators.
 We are capable of killing other living creatures to fulfil our own needs.
 Indeed, our survival, in the past at least, depended on this.
-We are hard wired to employ the qualities of the Transformer to predate on other creatures in this way.
-We need to be dispassionate – we will not be able to follow through on what we need to do if we feel compassion for the creatures we hunt.
+We are hard-wired to employ the qualities of the Transformer to predate on other creatures in this way.
+For example, we need to make use of our ability to be dispassionate – we will not be able to follow through on what we need to do if we feel compassion for the creatures we hunt.
 We also need to use our intellect, cunning and logic to entrap our prey; this is all the territory of the Transformer.
 The basic premise here is ‘My survival depends on me destroying you’.
 There is no middle way; there is no place for negotiation; we can’t both survive.

 Key emotion – fear

 Fear is the emotion that opens the door to a healthy and vibrant connection with our Transformer.
 We need to be willing to face and feel our fear, and yet not be overwhelmed or paralysed by it, if we are to have access to the insights and transformation that our Transformer has to offer us.